michelventura/genstarter-dev-edition/README.md

 Note:  This is a starter theme meant to be extended and customized.
 It is based loosely on the Genesis Sample Child Theme.

+>This project is still in development.
+Do NOT use it yet as it's not complete or ready.
+Cheers.

 ## Features

 This theme includes the following features: